apache/airflow/docs/apache-airflow/best-practices.rst

 ----------------

 Be careful when deleting a task from a DAG.
 You would not be able to see the Task in Graph View, Tree View, etc making it difficult to check the logs of that Task from the Webserver.
-If that is not desired please create a new DAG.
+If that is not desired, please create a new DAG.

 Communication